andrewoswald/jmerkle_sequential/README.md

         //batch up the alterations:
         List<JMerkleAlterable> alterations = new ArrayList<JMerkleAlterable>(3);
-        alterations.add(fancyWidget);
+        alterations.add(brandNewWidget);
         alterations.add(widget2);
         alterations.add(widget4);

         //and merge them into the initialInventoryTree:
         JMerkle alteredInventoryTree = JMerkle.alter(initialInventoryTree, alterations);

-        System.out.println("after selling all of the widget4's, 1 widget2, and adding 99 fancy! widgets, the current inventory consists of:");
+        System.out.println("after selling all of the widget4's, 1 widget2, and adding 99 \"brand new!\" widgets, the current inventory consists of:");
         System.out.println(JMerkle.allkeys(alteredInventoryTree));

         //the mobile device comes back online, requests an update to sync its data... this likely wouldn't involve